staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 **Statistics to analyze RNG outputs**
-<pre>At this time I have not recieved any training on how to interpret or even correctly run these statistical analysis and feel that my attempt to "interpret" them would be unethical.</pre>
+<code>At this time I have not recieved any training on how to interpret or even correctly run these statistical analysis and feel that my attempt to "interpret" them would be unethical.</code>
 #### Chi-Square

 |	N = 1,000	|	Mersene Twister 19937 (64 bit)	|	Default Random	|	Knuth-B	|	Ranlux 48	|	Sobol	|